 Records show Site Development was sold to Harold Wachtel, another developer.
 The last owner, Harold Wachtel, died in May 2023 at the age of 91.
 He resided in Morris Plains, New Jersey, and was the President and CEO of Countrywide Realty, a real estate firm.
 Under regulations set by the 2004 New Jersey Highlands Water Protection and Planning Act, Wachtel sold 44 acres of the property to the borough in 2007 for $3.74 million to be preserved as open space.

-For now, Larison’s Turkey Farm property is not listed by a specific real estate agency for sale.
+For now, Larison’s Turkey Farm property is not listed for sale with a specific real estate agency.
 Instead, Global Acquisitions, the entity involved in the project, is undergoing redevelopment planning.
 Proposals for the site include a mixed-use development featuring a Wawa, daycare, and other facilities.
 Updates on the project are being managed in collaboration with Chester Borough officials.

-But if you went, you can never forget the “all you can eat turkey dinner” that made everyday Thanksgiving at Larison’s.
+“If you went, you can never forget the “all you can eat turkey dinner” that made everyday Thanksgiving at Larison’s.”

 Historic Footnote